Skip to content

 It was not as close or as comfortable as other more expensive models tested.
 However, based on price, there is nothing much to complain about.

-The Series 5 EasyClean for one of the lower-priced foil shavers compared with others we have tested and reviewed.
-For those that do not wish to spend 100’s on a razor but do want a quality product, it’s worth considering.
+The Series 5 EasyClean is one of the lower-priced foil shavers compared with others I have tested, used, and reviewed.
+So, for those who do not wish to spend big $$$ on a razor but do want a quality product, it’s worth considering.

 The Braun Series 5 costs around $70+ (£60+ – €73+).
 The price may go up somewhat when bought with extra attachments.